 The Pros And Cons Of Coworking

 Coworking has become a global trend in today’s business world.
-From New York City to Seattle, from Berlin to Amsterdam, from Singapore to Shanghai, you can see new coworking spaces being opened on a regular basis.
-Small businesses, young entrepreneurs, tech startups, distance workers and freelancers are the major crowd who prefer coworking to traditional offices.
-Coworking obviously has a lot of benefits and advantages, but it is not a perfect solution either.
-If you are still wondering whether you should move your business to a coworking space, this article will help you in making a decision!
-We have done research in the benefits and drawbacks of coworking and summarized some key points for you.
+From New York to Seattle, Paris to Prague, Singapore to Shanghai, new coworking spaces are opening on a regular basis.
+Small businesses, young entrepreneurs, tech startups, distance workers and freelancers often prefer coworking to traditional offices.
+Coworking obviously has many benefits and advantages, but it's not always a perfect solution.
+When comparing the two, make sure you consider all of the circumstances.

 One of the most important features of coworking is its relatively lower price as compared to normal offices.
 Coworking space providers get good deals from property owners and re-design the building to accommodate its members.
 WeWork for example, offers below average price in most of the cities where it is present.
 Flexibility in membership is also essential: you can pay for different desk option like hot desk, designated desk or even private office, depending on how much freedom you need.
 Flexibility also exists in the time span of your membership: maybe you want to work for a few months and move to another space, in that case paying for a monthly pass is ideal for you.
 Some companies want to be more stable so they can opt for annual membership option.
 Nowadays there are even some coworking spaces offering daily passes.
 Almost any company can find a plan that is fitting to its needs!

-Your team is growing constantly?
-This month you are 8 and next month you might be 15, if you are a startup, you know what I am talking about.
-Having to constantly re-organize your office to fit in new members can be a real hassle especially if your business is growing.
-In coworking spaces this is not a problem: the private office option comes with customization possibilities.
-Whether you are a team of 20 or 100, they can make reasonable design for your team so you can work just as efficiently as usual.
+If you're a member of a startup or team, it's likely that your group's size will fluctuate.
+Having to constantly reorganize a traditional office to fit new members is a real hassle especially if your business is growing.
+In coworking spaces this is not a problem; private offices, which are offered by many spaces, are designed with customization in mind.
+Whether you are a team of 20 or 100, coworking space providers can make reasonable design for your team so you can work just as efficiently as usual.

-You are not alone when working at a coworking space.
-The sense of community exists to help the members grow together.
-In many coworking spaces you will find them hosting panel discussions, guest speakers and industry experts to share insights and help the members at the space to learn and progress.
+You are not alone when working at a coworking space, and this sense of community exists to help the members grow together.
+Plenty of space providers offer access to panel discussions, guest speakers and industry experts to share insights and help the members at the space to learn and progress.
 Some coworking spaces even offer consultation and advising sessions.
 Apart from that, events are also a highlight for coworking.
-Weekly happy hours, lunches, networking nights, mingling and parties to just name a few.
-Going to such events is
+Weekly happy hours, lunches and networking nights are a great way to join the business community in your area.

-The networking events and fun activities are great for many, but some might find them really distracting, especially when their work demands high level of concentration.
-Unless you have the private office membership, you are most likely to be affected to some degree when such events take place.
-Think twice about getting just desk options if your work requires focus, maybe private office is a better solution for you.
+Networking events and fun activities are great for many coworkers, but some people in the space might find them really distracting, especially when their work demands a high level of concentration.
+Unless you have a private office membership level, you are most likely to be affected to some degree when such events take place.
+Think twice if your work requires focus—maybe a private office is a better solution for you.